The AI Protocol Revolution: A Story of History Repeating Itself

 AI Web = Web 1.0 / 2.0 ?

 Remember Web 1.0?
 That nostalgic era of disparate hobby websites, the dot-com bubble, and the rise of search engines?
-In retrospect it could be said that during that era, companies offered read-only access to their databases in exchange for traffic and ad revenue.
+One framing of that era could be that web-enabled companies were offering a new way to access their databases, transforming their data into HTML web portals.
+This read-only access gave birth to the information superhighway, and we felt a boom (and bust) as that data was given in exchange for traffic and ad revenue.

-Web 2.0 changed when companies started to let users WRITE as well as read to databases.
-Suddenly websites were updating in real-time with user generated content: blog comments, tweets, social interactions.
-Facebook and others then built walled gardens around their database monetised with personalized feeds, selling user behaviour to companies for highly targeted advertising.
+Web 2.0 evolution occurred when companies started to let users WRITE as well as READ to those databases.
+Suddenly websites could update in real-time with user generated content: blog comments, tweets, social interactions.
+Facebook and others then built walled gardens around that data and monetised it with personalised feeds, selling user behaviour to companies for highly targeted advertising in exchange for enhanced communications with one another.

 The AI evolution could be said to be following the same pattern, only accelerated.
-ChatGPT started with conversations with static models, enhanced only by chat history.
-Then everyone got excited by vector embeddings and RAG for passing in more real-time data to the model.
-Now users and 3rd parties can bring their own data, as Agentic AI reaches out to other sources, and we're building toward something bigger.
+ChatGPT started with conversations with static models, with chat history context.
+Then everyone got excited by vector embeddings and RAG for passing in their own data into the model's context window and prompts.
+Now users and 3rd parties can bring their own data, as Agentic AI reaches out for other sources.
 But there's a problem.

 The Integration Nightmare

-MIT's recent study showing that 95% of generative AI pilots fail to achieve rapid revenue acceleration:
+MIT's recent study claimed that 95% of generative AI pilots fail to achieve rapid revenue acceleration:

-Whats the answer?
-Standardisation.
-And its that experience from thousands of AI deployments across the world that gave the feedback necessary for standard protocols to emerge.
+What's the answer?
+Standards.
+It is the experience from thousands of AI deployments across the world that has enabled AI commmuity feedback necessary for standard protocols to emerge.

 The Protocols Emerge (MCP & A2A)

-In November 2024, Anthropic released the Model Context Protocol (MCP), but this wasn't just another standard.
-It was an admission that the AI industry needed standards for what everyone was building, but in slightly different ways.
-MCP isn't particularly unique in its properties—much like HTTP wasn't.
+In November 2024, Anthropic released the Model Context Protocol (MCP).
+It addressed the emerging need for AI industry standards for what everyone was building, but in slightly different ways.
+MCP isn't particularly unique in its properties, much like HTTP wasn't.
 The value of a protocol comes only if and when it gains widespread adoption.

 Then in April 2025, Google announced the Agent2Agent (A2A) protocol, backed by 50+ tech companies